fij/btup/README.md

    * type `jupyter notebook` at your anaconda prompt

 7. On the main page of jupyter notebook open the Nbextensions panel
-   * 7.1. enable configurations: uncheck the "disable" box, if it is checked
+   * 7.1. enable configurations by unchecking the `disable` box, if it is checked
-   * 7.2. turn on the nbextension "Table of Contents"
+   * 7.2. turn on the nbextension `Table of Contents`

 8. Several notebooks will ask you to download free data that they process.
+   * 8.1.
+First, please create your local folder called `data` immediately in the folder that contains this README file.
+   * 8.2.
+Second, download the necessary files into this `data` folder.

 ### (E) Recommended Further Learning: